temporalio/temporal/tools/cli/README.md

 - (Optional) You could also use docker image `ubercadence/cli`, by replacing all the following `./cadence ...` with `docker run --rm ubercadence/cli:master ...`

 ## Quick Start
-Run `./cadence` to view help message.
-There are some top level commands and global options.
+Run `./cadence` for help on top level commands and global options
-Run `./cadence domain` to view help message about operations on domain
+Run `./cadence domain` for help on domain operations
-Run `./cadence workflow` to view help message about operations on workflow
+Run `./cadence workflow` for help on workflow operations
-Run `./cadence tasklist` to view help message about operations on tasklist
+Run `./cadence tasklist` for help on tasklist operations
 (`./cadence help`, `./cadence help [domain|workflow]` will also print help messages)

 **Note:** make sure you have cadence server running before using CLI